RameshNikhil/Uniboard_App/README.md

 To learn more or try it search: <http://uniboard.app>

 ## Progress
-Slightly tainted progress of the Uniboard mobile application built in flutter.
+Slightly tainted progress of the Uniboard mobile application built in Flutter.

 Note: Both Sameer and I are very tight on time so if you'd like to contribute, please feel free to fork and build off what we've currently got.